JaxPlays-Inc/jaxplays.org/content/reviews/2025-04-20-Steel-Magnolias.md

 show_reading_time: true
 ---

 [[production:2025 Steel Magnolias]] at [[theatre:Orange Park Community Theatre]] invites audiences into the warm, familiar hum of a Southern beauty salon where hairspray is as essential as heart.
 Over the course of several years — and across changing seasons, hairstyles and life stages — six women gather to share gossip, swap advice and support one another through life’s joys and devastations.
-Set entirely in Truvy’s salon, the play chronicles the wit, warmth and resilience of its characters as they navigate friendship, family and loss.
+Set entirely in Truvy’s salon, the play chronicles the wit, warmth and resilience of its characters as they navigate friendship, family and loss.<!--more-->

 Director [[person:Cindy Baker]] leans into the natural intimacy of the script, crafting a production that feels less like theater and more like eavesdropping on real life.
 The salon setting is beautifully realized, with wigs and products that look plucked straight from the 1980s, grounding the show in both time and place.
 The design elements — particularly [[person:Barbra Wells]]’ costume choices, including Shelby’s pink sweater and high-waisted jeans — act as nostalgic visual anchors throughout the production.
 The space feels lived-in and familiar, drawing the audience into its rhythms so fully that we feel like flies on the wall.
 At times, cast members appear to speak directly to the audience — but they’re addressing the salon’s unseen mirrors, a clever staging choice that enhances the realism and keeps us immersed in their world.